-At a hot spring where the spectacular travertine is worth the name, I could not help appreciating the nature.
+At a hot spring where the spectacular travertine dome is worth the name, I could not help appreciating the nature.

 The earliest life living now is a plant.
 Except in the case of clonal growth, the earliest life is considered one of bristlecone pines that grows wild in Inyo National Forest, California.